 If you look in our store, you'll see inexpensive stuff on sale all the time.
 But many of those items are digital!
 We made them once, and now we're selling them over and over.
 Our costs are in advertising and hosting fees, not in the product itself.
 Even though something might be a low price, we still make money.

-But those low-end items don’t pay the bills, it’s the higher-end stuff like business round-table groups or referring people to the One Funnel Away Course at $100 a pop that helps out there.
+But those low-end items don't pay the bills, it's the higher-end stuff like business consulting or referring people to the One Funnel Away Course at $100 a pop that helps out there.
 And by the way, if you take that course, you can refer others to it too to make your money back so you can essentially get a master course in marketing for free.